How to Propose a Tutorial?

 - Teaching assistant in previous tutorials

-We might ask you to give the tutorial to the community prior to the conference if you lack the experience.
+We might ask you to give the tutorial to the community before the conference if you lack the experience.

-In our previous experiences, tutorials with length of 6 hours are exhausted for both instructors and students, students usually find it difficult to consistently follow in the second half of the tutorial.
-Full-day tutorials require relatively experienced instructor, thus we strongly recommend you to propose a 3-hour-long half-day tutorial, and clearly define prerequisites and goals, which helps building the best learning experience.
+In our previous experiences, tutorials with a length of 6 hours are exhausted for both instructors and students, students usually find it difficult to consistently follow in the second half of the tutorial.
+Full-day tutorials require a relatively experienced instructor, thus the length of the tutorial is 1 hour and 30 minutes this year.
+We strongly recommend you to clearly define prerequisites and goals, which helps building the best learning experience.

 Tutorial Dates and Location